-Again, Restoril and Ambien are designed to induce sleep for short term use.
+Again, Restoril and Ambien are designed to induce sleep for short-term use.
 Generally, the same dose becomes less effective for sleep in two to four weeks.
 During doses, both sedatives impair the user’s ability to drive.
 Further, individuals should not take either drug with alcohol.
 Likewise, both can cause painful withdrawal when stopped.
-Hence, finding an Ambien or Restoril addiction treatment program is important.
+Hence, finding an Ambien addiction treatment program or Restoril addiction treatment program is important.

 Now, let’s explore how Restoril and Ambien differ.
-On one hand, Restoril is classified as a benzodiazepine.
+On the one hand, Restoril is classified as a benzodiazepine.
 It’s a tranquilizer used for anxiety and insomnia.
-However, Ambien isn’t a benzo.
+However, Ambien isn’t a benzodiazepine, but it is a sedative-hypnotic.
 Instead, professionals classify it as an imidazopyridine.
 Ambien only stays in your system for two to three hours.
 In contrast, Restoril has a half-life of nine hours for staying asleep.

 Seek Treatment for Sleeping Pill Abuse Now

 Have you lost control of Restoril or Ambien use?
-If so, Crestview Recovery has quality addiction rehab programs for you.
+If so, Crestview Recovery has quality substance abuse treatment programs for you.
 Our private, serene Portland facility is one of the Pacific Northwest’s best for fighting substance abuse.
 Furthermore, our therapists will provide holistic interventions for your unique sleeping pill problem.
 You’ll also enjoy amenities like ski trips.
 Our affordable spectrum of care includes:

 - Residential drug treatment